-In 1888, the Washington Nationals traveled to the town of Jacksonville to prepare for the upcoming season, but due to their poor performance that season, no baseball teams would return to Florida for spring training until 15 years later.
+In 1888, the Washington Nationals traveled to the town of Jacksonville to prepare for the upcoming season in warmer weather.
+But due to the poor performance of the Nationals that season, no baseball teams would return to Florida for spring training for 15 years.

-Over the years, legends such as Babe Ruth, Rogers Hornsby, Willie Mays, Joe DiMaggio and Roberto Clemente have graced cities throughout the state of Florida, drawing millions of fans to the many ballparks and stadiums built specifically for this very special time of year.
+Over the years, legends such as Babe Ruth, Rogers Hornsby, Willie Mays, Joe DiMaggio, and Roberto Clemente have graced cities throughout the state of Florida.
+Their talents have drawn millions of fans to ballparks and stadiums built specifically for this very special time of year.
 Today, 15 teams make up what’s now known as the Florida Grapefruit League.

 A Prickly Addition

-You can find and purchase tickets online or by them directly at the ballparks on game day, so make sure you check out the spring training schedules for both the Grapefruit League and Cactus League to watch your favorite players and teams during the MLB spring training season.
+You can find and purchase tickets online or buy them directly at the ballparks on game day.
+Be sure to check out the spring training schedules for both the Grapefruit League and Cactus League to find your favorite players and teams!

 At Sun RV Resorts, we have a great selection of properties near spring training facilities in both states.
 Check out our complete list of locations in Florida and Arizona to find out which teams are close to your favorite destination!

 - Babe Ruth League Players Flock to Florida’s Treasure Coast